forgotten-pillar/fp-notes/content/Pattern Matching Gospel/archangel-michael.md

 tags:
   - michael
   - JesusOT
+title: Who is Archangel Michael
+description: Explore the biblical evidence revealing how Michael the Archangel is Christ Himself, leading Heaven's armies.
+Discover compelling scriptural connections through Revelation, Daniel, and New Testament showing Christ as the divine Commander of angelic hosts.
+Learn why the title 'Archangel' reflects Jesus' position as head of all principalities and powers, and His unique role in the Great Controversy.
+Essential study on Christ's pre-incarnate appearances in Scripture.
 ---
 ![Archangel Michael](https://cdn.midjourney.com/8c56f1e6-6ade-4cfe-8057-8d8c98fd200e/0_0.png "Artistic imagination of Archangel Michael.
 No connection with reality, whatsoever!")
 ## Introduction